Process-Simulation/AutoFactoryScope/docs/ARCHITECTURE.md

 - **`postprocess.py`**: Merges tile detections to global coordinates, applies Non-Maximum Suppression (NMS)
 - **`visualize.py`**: Draws bounding boxes on original image, generates annotated output

-### Frontend (C# WPF MVP)
+### Frontend (TypeScript/React)

-The WPF desktop application is a temporary MVP client that provides:
+The React web application provides:

-- Image upload interface
+- Image upload interface with drag-and-drop support
-- HTTP client to communicate with backend API
+- HTTP client (fetch/axios) to communicate with backend API
-- Display of detection results (counts, bounding boxes, annotated image)
+- Interactive display of detection results (counts, bounding boxes, annotated image)
+- Real-time progress indicators
+- Responsive design for various screen sizes

 **Architecture Note:** The frontend is intentionally decoupled from the backend.
 The backend exposes a standard REST API that any HTTP client can consume.
-This allows the WPF client to be replaced with a web dashboard, mobile app, or integrated into existing tools without backend changes.
+This allows the web frontend to be extended, replaced, or integrated into existing tools without backend changes.

 ### ML Pipeline